 There are no "silver bullets" when fixing, repairing, or reversing a herniated or extruded disc!

 NSD Therapy® is the best-slipped disc treatment without surgery or injections.
 It is better than physiotherapy or chiropractic because of its integration and focus on customized treatments through slip-disc-specific methodologies and therapeutic technologies and devices.
 NSD Therapy® is an excellent example of a comprehensive conservative therapy program for all types of slipped discs.
 Suppose you have a hard time finding an NSD Therapy® center near you.
 In that case, you should look for centers with the latest therapeutic technologies that provide integrative or combined treatments from a collaborating team of chiropractors and physiotherapists.

-The most critical advice we can provide is to avoid a slipped disc treatment program requiring you to bend or twist the spine.
-An excellent example of this is the chiropractic spine manipulations through the Diversified method or the Gonstead chiropractic technique, as they may be too aggressive, regardless of the chiropractor's experience or proficiency.
+Our most critical advice is to avoid a slipped disc treatment program requiring you to bend or twist the spine.
+An excellent example is the chiropractic spine manipulations through the Diversified method or the Gonstead chiropractic technique, as they may be too aggressive, regardless of the chiropractor's experience or proficiency.

-Chiropractors and physiotherapists (physical therapists) are the two most sought-after healthcare providers for treatments of spine, joints, and sports injuries, including slipped discs.
+Chiropractors and physiotherapists (physical therapists) are the two most sought-after healthcare providers for treating the spine, joints, and sports injuries, including slipped discs.
 Chiropractic treatment or physiotherapy is an excellent option for joints, injuries, and neck and back pain.
-However, complicated conditions such as advanced joint degeneration, severe sports injuries, and slipped discs do better when you get treated by chiropractors and physiotherapists during the same session.
+However, complicated conditions such as advanced joint degeneration, severe sports injuries, and slipped discs improve when you get treated by chiropractors and physiotherapists during the same session.

 Chiropractic by-it-self or physiotherapy as a standalone system of treatments for slipped discs is often doomed from the get-go, as both have limitations.